veg/service-datamonkey/README.md

 Hopefully it'll eventually have options like:
  - `make install` to manage dependencies. for now, have to manage them yourself.
 The important ones are golang >= 1.20 and npx w openapitools/openapi-generator-cli

+**NOTE** for now you should also check out [service-slurm](https://github.com/d-callan/service-slurm) and simply `docker compose up -d` and then `docker compose down` before using this repo.
+I'll fix that eventually, hopefully, but its just to get built slurm images this docker compose can use.

 ## Testing

 Make sure things are healthy: